 A scrap yard for metal items pays competitive fees for ferrous and non-ferrous scrap metals, as well as scrap vehicles that are no longer roadworthy.
-Metal recycling is big business; it’s not only an easy way for people to make a little extra cash by selling used metal for recycling, the recycling process itself is good to the wider environment too.
+Recycling metals is big business, it can be a good way to earn people a bit of extra cash by selling metals to a recycler, the process of recycling is also good for the environment too.

 Who tends to frequent scrap yards?